Montour family: Madam Montour

-Current research indicates that she was born Élisabeth (or Isabelle) Couc around 1667, in Trois-Rivières, Quebec, the daughter of Pierre Couc and Marie Mitouamegoukoue, an Algonquin.
+Current research indicates that she was born Élisabeth (or Isabelle) Couc around 1667, in Trois-Rivières, Quebec, the daughter of Pierre Couc (ethnic French) and Marie Mitouamegoukoue (Algonquin).

-She was apparently married three times, the last to an Oneida named Carondawanna (Karontowá:nen—Big Tree), who later took the name "Robert Hunter" after the Governor of New York whom he met at the Albany Conference of 1711.
-By Carondawanna Madam Montour had at least several children:
+She was apparently married three times, the last to an Oneida man named Carondawanna (Karontowá:nen—Big Tree).
+He later took the English name "Robert Hunter" after the Governor of New York, whom he met at the Albany Conference of 1711.
+Madam Montour had at least several children with Carondawanna: